Wrightsville Beach, North Carolina

 Wrightsville Beach is a town in New Hanover County, North Carolina, United States.
-Wrightsville Beach is just east of Wilmington and is part of the Wilmington Metropolitan Statistical Area.
-The population was 2,477 at the 2010 census.
+Wrightsville Beach is just east of Wilmington and is part of the Wilmington metropolitan area.
+The population was 2,473 at the 2020 census.
 The town consists of a 4 mi long beach island, an interior island called Harbor Island, and pockets of commercial property on the mainland.
 It served as a filming location of Dawson's Creek.
+The movie Weekend at Bernie's was also partially filmed in Wrightsville Beach.

 History

 Establishment

-The first documented history of present-day Wrightsville Beach began when the Lord's Proprietor granted land to Charles Harrison in 1725.
+The first documented history of present-day Wrightsville Beach began when the Lords Proprietors granted land to Charles Harrison in 1725.
 The land grant was for 640 acres located north of the present day Heide Trask Bridge that runs over the Intracoastal Waterway and was the first formal ownership of property near the beach.
 In the 1700 and 1800s the Hammocks were accessible by a footbridge from the mainland, but the beach itself was only accessible by boat.

 In 1883, the Carolina Yacht Club was founded by seven local men who loved to sail and race boats.
 It is currently known as the seventh oldest Yacht club in America.
 It was the first permanent structure on the beach and was only accessible by boat.
 This was followed by a few scattered cottages and commercial buildings began springing up on what was then known as Ocean View Beach.

 The town bears the name of Joshua G. Wright of Wilmington (1842-1890), who developed a local realtor company.
 A post office called Wrightsville was subsequently established in 1881.
 Accessibility to the beach improved in 1887 when Shell Road was completed, running from Wilmington to the edge of the current Intracoastal Waterway.
 The town was incorporated in 1899 as Wrightsville Beach, in honor of the Wright family of Wilmington and the community of Wrightsville on the mainland side of Harbor Island.